 Cetacean Research & Conservation

 Planet Deep is a conservation organisation with a focus on oceanic whales and dolphins and their deep-sea habitats.
 Their work concentrates on remote areas of the coral triangle including Indonesia, Timor Leste, Papua New Guinea and the Solomon Islands, with the aim of better understanding some of the most diverse yet data-deficient locations in the region.
-Within these countries, the team explores and monitors specific ocean habitats including migratory and ecological corridors; canyons, trenches and sills; seamounts, vents and pinnacles; seasonal upwellings and oceanic fronts; large-scale current systems; and drop-offs near oceanic islands.
+Within these countries, the team explores specific ocean habitats including migratory and ecological corridors; canyons, trenches and sills; seamounts, vents and pinnacles; seasonal upwellings and oceanic fronts; large-scale current systems; and drop-offs near oceanic islands.

 Through their work, Planet Deep hopes to improve management and conservation of these crucial habitats and the species that frequent them, by increasing their representation in marine planning initiatives throughout the coral triangle.
 The small team comprises a diverse skill set including cetacean experts, specialist instructors, project managers, and marketers, allowing Planet Deep to bridge gaps - not just within the data, but between the relevant organisations, groups, communities and industries.